Lai-YT/st-lang/lexer/README.md

 end loop
 ```

 Pass it to the _Lexer_ for lexical analysis.
-You can then see the token recognized.
+You can then see the tokens recognized.

 ```
 $ ./build/Lexer triangle.t